 It is notoriously difficult to establish the presence of a periodic signal in data dominated by red noise.
 This lesson has recently been reinforced in ongoing searches for binary supermassive black holes, where promising evidence for periodicity has often weakened with additional data (e.g., Liu et al. 2018; Dotti et al. 2023; see Vaughan et al. 2016 for a general discussion of false periodicities).
-One of the reasons for the difficulty, which applies equally well to GRB data, is that the red noise itself can have structure which can be mistaken for periodicity.
-In this section we discuss our approach, which allows the red noise to have a wide variety of shapes, and show that even with this flexibility the 19.5 Hz QPO stands out.
+One of the reasons for the difficulty, which applies equally well to GRB data, is that the red noise itself can have a structure that can be mistaken for periodicity.
+In this section, we discuss our approach, which allows the red noise to have a wide variety of shapes, and show that even with this flexibility the 19.5 Hz QPO stands out.

 Our analysis follows the method of QPO detection described first in Miller et al. (2019), in the context of a search for QPOs in the tail of the giant flare from the soft gamma-ray repeater SGR 1806-20, where there is also significant red noise.
-The method was then used in Chirenti et al. (2023) to discover kilohertz QPOs in Burst and Transient Source Experiment (BATSE) data on GRB 910711 and GRB 931101B.
-In brief, the method performs Bayesian model comparison between a model without
+The method was then used in Chirenti et al. (2023) to discover kilohertz QPOs in Burst and Transient Source Experiment data on GRB 910711 and GRB 931101B.
+In brief, the method performs a Bayesian model comparison between a model

 Figure 2.
-(Left panel) Power spectrum of our featured 0.2048-second segment.
+(Left panel) Power spectrum of our featured 0.2048 s segment.
 Here we use the normalization from Groth (1975), in which the average power is 1 from an intrinsically constant signal with purely Poisson noise.
-The frequency steps in the Fast Fourier Transform (FFT) used to produce this power spectrum are $1/0.2048 \text{ s} \approx 4.88 \text{ Hz}$.
-The dashed lines show the fits to the data sets using the multislope noise model described in Section 3, without a QPO; the noise-only model clearly underpredicts the power at 19.5 Hz.
+The frequency steps in the fast Fourier transform used to produce this power spectrum are $1/0.2048 \text{ s} \approx 4.88 \text{ Hz}$.
+The dashed lines show the fits to the data sets using the multislope-noise model described in Section 3, without a QPO; the noise-only model clearly underpredicts the power at 19.5 Hz.
+We also show with colored bands the $\pm 1\sigma$ (darker) and $\pm 3\sigma$ (lighter) single-trial power ranges for the best noise-only fits in each case (red for Fermi and blue for Swift).
 The key feature that makes the signal stand out in our analysis is the high power at $\approx 19.5 \text{ Hz}$, flanked by low powers at $\approx 14.6 \text{ Hz}$ and $\approx 20.4 \text{ Hz}$.
 This feature is seen independently in the Fermi GBM data (red lines and open red triangles) and in the Swift BAT data (blue lines and solid blue squares), which argues against an instrumental origin for this signal.
 No other interval in this burst has such a strong feature.
-(Right panel) Here, as a contrast to the left panel, we show the power spectrum from the 0.2048 second precursor to the burst.
+(Right panel) Here, as a contrast to the left panel, we show the power spectrum from the 0.2048 s precursor to the burst.
 The normalization and line/point types are the same as in the left panel.
-This is the segment for which Xiao et al. (2022) reported a moderately significant $\sim 22.5 \text{ Hz}$ QPO.
+This is the segment for which Xiao et al. (2022) reported a moderately significant $\approx 22.5 \text{ Hz}$ QPO.
 There is indeed an excess of power near that frequency in both the Swift BAT and the Fermi GBM data, but it is much weaker than the signal we feature.